 PRO TIP: Depending on the length of your podcast, you may be able to repurpose one episode as multiple blog posts.
 For instance, if your episode is longer than 20 minutes, this could end up being pretty lengthy for a blog post.
 So, instead, you might consider dividing up your content so that you can cover multiple topics across several posts.

 Once done, you can start to clean up your text and get it ready for posting to your blog.
-Duplikit's speech-to-text text technology is very accurate (about 80-90%), but not perfect.
-That's why Duplikit also provides a simple editor with some powerful tools to get your podcast blog post to 100%.
+Wavve's speech-to-text text technology is very accurate (about 90%), but not perfect.
+That's why Wavve also provides a simple editor with some powerful tools to get your podcast blog post to 100%.
 Or, hire Duplikit's team to proof and edit your work.

 Another useful tool at our disposal is Find and Replace.